WillAdams/gcodepreview/README.md

  Place the file in C:\Users\\\~\Documents\OpenSCAD\libraries (C:\Users\\\~\Documents\RapCAD\libraries is deprecated since RapCAD is no longer needed since Python is now used for writing out files)

- (While it was updated for use w/ RapCAD, so as to take advantage of the writeln command, it was possible to write that in Python)

      use <gcodepreview.py>;
      use <pygcodepreview.scad>;